chainbound/bolt/bolt-cli/test_data/README.md

-# test data for the delegation cli tool
+# test data for the bolt cli tool

 - `lighthouse`: A lighthouse-format keystore according to the [specs][lh-specs].
   It contains two directories: `validators` for the voting-keystores, and `secrets` for the passwords